 Tolkien considered Gollum an imagined person, and he had believed that the ending of the quest for destroying the Ring: “was bound to fail as a piece of world-plan, and also was bound to end in disaster”.
 But:

-“the ‘salvation’ of the world and Frodo’s own ‘salvation’ is achieved by his previous pity and forgiveness of injury.
-At any point any prudent person would have told Frodo that Gollum would certainly betray him… By a situation created by his ‘forgiveness’, he was saved himself, and relieved of his burden.
-[Frodo] was just accorded the highest honours – since it is clear that he and Sam never concealed the precise course of events… Gollum was pitiable, but he ended in persistent wickedness, and the fact that this worked good was not credit to him”.
+“the ‘salvation of the world and Frodo’s own ‘salvation’ is achieved by his previous pity and forgiveness of injury.
+At any point, any prudent person would have told Frodo that Gollum would certainly betray him… By a situation created by his ‘forgiveness, he was saved himself and relieved of his burden.
+[Frodo] was just accorded the highest honours – since it is clear that he and Sam never concealed the precise course of events… Gollum was pitiable, but he ended in persistent wickedness, and the fact that this worked good did not credit to him”.

 – J. R R. Tolkien.
 Letter 81.
 The Letters of J. R. R. Tolkien.